-You should also make sure to get comprehensive warranties on not only the work performed by your contractor but also for any fixtures you purchase like heating and cooling systems.
+You should also make sure to get comprehensive warranties on not only the work performed by your contractor but also for any fixtures you purchase like heating systems.
 It is critical to go through the contracts with a fine-tooth comb to make sure there is not any language present that could cost you essential coverage because the contract doesn't cover steel buildings.

 Nobody wants to get sued, and even fewer people want to get sued without insurance.
 You will need to be aware of the liability issues associated with your new steel building from the very beginning to ensure you have the legal protection you deserve.

 First, during the construction phase, make sure all of your contractors and subcontractors are insured and don't just take their word for it.
 Demand to see a copy of their insurance before work commences.